clevercanyon/utilities.webw/dev/.files/docs/usage/bin-scripts/update.md

 By default, the glob patterns are `[ '*', '.github' ]`, matching all direct siblings, and also matching one special `.github` directory, if it's present on your system.
 The special `.github` repository contains our GitHub organization config files.

-If any of the glob patterns is set to a single `*` (as in the default case), scripts are only run if the project directory contains a `./dev/.files` directory and a `./package.json` file.
+If any of the glob patterns is set to a single `*` (as in the default case), scripts are only run if the project directory contains a `./dev/.files` directory, a `./package.json` file, and a `./.madrun.mjs` file.

-However, when the glob pattern is set to something else and doesn’t contain a glob with a single `*`, you must be sure of what you're doing, because the restriction is no longer applied and all scripts and/or custom commands will run as requested with no requirement that a project contain a `./dev/.files` directory or a `./package.json` file.
+However, when the glob pattern is set to something else and doesn’t contain a glob with a single `*`, you must be sure of what you're doing, because the restriction is no longer applied and all scripts and/or custom commands will run as requested with no requirement that a project contain a `./dev/.files` directory, a `./package.json` file, or a `./.madrun.mjs` file.
 For this reason it is strongly suggested that you do a `--dryRun` and review carefully.
 Massive productivity can turn into massive cleanup if you're not careful!

 <small>_**Note:** All of the examples below end with `--dryRun`.
 Remove the flag when running for real._</small>